excitom/megan-mvc/README.md

 which extends `View`.
 # Database
 - The framework supports CRUD database operations.
-Originally it used `mysql` but I recently switched to `mariadb` with few changes.
+Originally it used `mysql` but I recently switched to `mariadb` with few changes required.
 - There is a singleton `DbConn` class that allows multiple classes within a page to share a common DB connection.
 # Presentation
 - The front end code is built upon [Bootstrap](https://getbootstrap.com/docs/3.4/css/) for CSS/presentation and [JQuery](https://jquery.com/) for javascript/interactivity.
-In this day and age modern front end projects tend to be build on a javascript framework such as `Angular` or `React` but I find these are overkill for a relatively simple set of web pages.
+In this day and age modern front end projects tend to be built on a javascript framework such as `Angular` or `React` but I find these are overkill for a relatively simple set of web pages.